smoynes/elsie/docs/TUTORIAL.md

 In this tutorial you will learn how to:

   - install 𝔼𝕃𝕊𝕀𝔼;
-  - run a hard-coded demo.
+  - run a hard-coded demo;
   - execute a simple program;
-  - translate a program from LC3ASM assembly language to machine language; and
+  - translate a program from <tt>LC3ASM</tt> assembly language to machine language; and
   - execute the resulting program.

 ## Installation ##